tlestang/HPCBC-code-review-12102022/slides/slides.md

 :::

-### Part 3.1

-<h3>Code reviews for OSS: the case in Anaconda</h3>

-### A few words about Anaconda
+### Code Review at Anaconda

-- Anaconda (prev. _Continuum Analytics_) is well-known in the Data Science community for its contribution to open source projects and the PyData ecosystem

-. . .

-- As a company, Anaconda is a  _RemoteFirst_ organisation

-	+ fully-distributed teams set to work asynchronously (w/ timely sync catch ups)

 ::: notes

-Anaconda sustains NumFOCUS, which is the non-profit umbrella org. supporting the main projects in the Python scientific ecosystem
+Anaconda  is well-known in the Data Science community for its contribution to open source projects and the PyData ecosystem - in fact Anaconda sutains NumFOCUS which is the non-profit umbrella organisation supporting the main projects in Python Scientific Ecosystem.

+As a company, Anaconda is a  _RemoteFirst_ organisation

+fully-distributed teams set to work asynchronously (w/ timely sync catch ups)

 :::

-### Code Review in Anaconda
+### Code Review at Anaconda

 (_Asynch_) **Code Review** plays a huge role in Anaconda

 . . .

-- Code review is a standard practice in all projects used in the majority of cases to:
+- Code review is a standard practice in all projects being used to:
-	+ Guarantee Software compliance (_audit_)

 	+ Enforce Team collaboration
 	+ Provide a welcoming and friendly  _onboarding_ for newcomers
+	+ Guarantee Software compliance (_audit_)

 . . .

 - Code Review sets and (easily) adapts differently depending on specific Projects requirements